 You can also make your own dough balls.
 Try the recipe below.

-A tasty treat for catfish and carp:
+A tasty, homemade freshwater fishing bait specifically for catfish and carp:

 - Mix 1 cup flour, 1 cup yellow cornmeal and 1 teaspoon sugar in a bowl.